-Established in 1989, MA emerged from Alcoholics Anonymous using the 12 Step recovery program to connect people with a desire to stop smoking marijuana.
+Established in 1989, MA emerged from Alcoholics Anonymous using the 12 Step recovery program to connect people who had a desire to stop smoking marijuana.

 We figured out how to stop using marijuana, one day at a time.

-On this site, you'll find useful information if you live in-and-around Los Angeles and you believe marijuana may be a problem for you and your life.
-You'll also find useful info for remote meetings and sponsors here, as well.
+On this site, you'll find useful information if you live in or around Los Angeles and you believe marijuana or cannabis may be a problem for you.
+You'll find a meeting directory for in person and online meetings and other resources too.

 SPEAK WITH a marijuana addict

 Considering sobriety?
 Talking to someone who used to smoke marijuana just like you can make all the difference.

 There's always a marijuana addict in recovery available to answer your questions about our 12-Step program, whether for you or for someone else who may have a problem with marijuana.
 Leave a message and someone will get back to you right away.

 If you are experiencing a medical emergency, please contact 911.

 MA District 7 has video meetings online.
 We also have many in-person meetings that have opened back up.